 - Testing of payroll systems;

 - Testing of purchase systems;

 - Testing of control account/ bank reconciliations;

-- Testing of recruitment procedures:
+- Testing of recruitment procedures;

 - Testing of governance reporting processes.

 The auditor reports to the Board of Trustees on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-One visit took place in May 2021, with a further visit planned for the Autumn term to be completed due to the disruption caused by Covid-19.
+Two visits took place during the year in January and August 2022.